Tobacco and art: 18th century to 21st century

 The impressionists painted scenes of everyday life that included cigars, cigarettes, or pipes, but they did not put symbolic importance in them.
 The post-impressionists returned symbolic meaning to smoking instruments.
 One notable painting was done by Vincent van Gogh called Skull with a Burning Cigarette.
 Although this painting seems to be an anti-smoking warning, it was actually representative of the black humor and practical jokes popular during that time.
 Edvard Munch launched this trend with his painting Self-Portrait with Cigarette.
 It shows the artist with a cigarette against a dark background and an eerie look across his face.
 Munch used smoke to symbolize psychological problems.

 By the 20th century, cigarettes, cigars, and pipes all had their own specific meanings and connotations that developed across history.
 By playing off these meanings, artists conveyed a fuller understanding of an artwork to the viewer.
 For example, the cigar came to represent a social status symbol, and artists included cigars in paintings to show emphasize social classes and power differences.
 Heinrich Maria Davringhausen’s The Black Marketeer depicts a boss with a boxful of cigars and a lit one at the edge of his desk.
 This demonstrates the unequal social relationship between the employer and the employee.
 Pablo Picasso also used the pipe in his piece called The Poet.
 This painting relies on the inseparable connection between literature and the pipe to provide the viewer with a better understanding of the painting.

 Pop art

+Depiction of the Disney character Pete chewing tobacco in the 1928 cartoon Steamboat Willie.

 With the rise of Pop Art, art pieces became more cynical.
 Pop art culture targeted clichés that evolved from the tobacco industry.
 Mel Ramos and Tom Wesselmann are two notable artists who poked fun at the industry.
 Following the stigmatization of tobacco in America, pop art has shed a negative light on smoking.
 Claes Oldenburg’s sculpture Giant Fagends depicts how cigarette addiction exemplifies the American's wasteful consumerism.
 Duane Hanson’s Supermarket Shopper shows a miserable middle-aged woman to represent how present day Americans view smokers: ruled by the addiction and lack will-power.